-The district continues to work to improve student achievement.
-Trends and patterns show that the percentage of students scoring as beginning and developing on Milestones is too large.
-Specific needs identified were:

-- 1. Ensure that all teachers differentiate instruction. - 2.
-Integrate modern technology into daily instruction more effectively. - 3.
-Ensure that teachers use relevant instructional data and provide frequent and consistent feedback and follow-up with students. - 4.
-Provide professional learning to increase teachers' use of higher order thinking questioning techniques, virtual engagement, and performance tasks. - 5.
-Increase use of flexible grouping, differentiate instruction, and use technology. - 6.
-Expand teacher opportunities to collaborate on classroom instruction and student data.

-- 7. Follow-up to ensure needed classroom improvements are implemented. - 8.
-Planning process is monitored through lesson plans.
-Common planning for grade level teachers Elementary School and Core level teachers at Middle and
+Coherent Instructional:Summarize the The district continues to work to improve student achievement.
+Trends and coherent instructional system trends and patterns show that the percentage of students scoring as beginning and patterns observed by the team while developing on Milestones is too large.
+Specific needs identified were: 1.
+Ensure completing this section of the report.
+What that all teachers differentiate instruction.
+2. Integrate modern technology into are the important trends and patterns that daily instruction more effectively.
+3. Ensure that teachers use relevant will support the identification of student, instructional data and provide frequent and consistent feedback and follow-up teacher, and leader needs? with students.
+4. Provide professional learning to increase teachers' use of higher order thinking questioning techniques, virtual engagement, and performance tasks.
+5. Increase use of flexible grouping, differentiate instruction, and use technology.
+6. Expand teacher opportunities to collaborate on classroom instruction and student data.
+7. Follow-up to ensure needed classroom improvements are implemented.
+8. Planning process is monitored through lesson plans.
+Common planning for grade level teachers Elementary School and Core level teachers at Middle and High School.

-High School.

 9. Retention of teachers and leaders for capacity building.